 Max, Ward County, North Dakota Property Taxes

-Median MAX, ND effective property tax rate: 0.98%, significantly lower than the national median of 1.02%, but lower than the North Dakota state median of 1.30%.
+Median MAX, North Dakota effective property tax rate: 0.91%, significantly lower than the national median of 1.02%, and lower than the North Dakota state median of 1.20%.

 How are property taxes in Ward calculated?

-Property taxes in MAX, ND are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.
+Property taxes in MAX, North Dakota are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

 Understanding MAX's property tax system, exemptions, and reduction opportunities can lead to significant savings.
 Regardless of where you live in MAX, knowing local tax details benefits homeowners and investors.